MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/international-availability.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-The purpose of this document is to provide information about availability of **Omnichannel for Customer Service** with respect to the following:
+The purpose of this document is to provide information about availability of Omnichannel for Customer Service with respect to the following:

 - [Geographic location availability](#geographic-location-availability)

 - [Language availability](#language-availability)

 ## Geographic location availability

+The Dynamics 365 tenant and Omnichannel for Customer Service should be available in the same region.

 ### April 2020 update